dzchoi/Word-counting-using-Spark/README.md

 ```

 ###2.
 Prepare the novel
-Run this command or download it from a web browser
+Run this command or download the novel with a web browser,
 ```
 wget http://www.gutenberg.org/files/863/863-0.txt
 ```

 ###3.
-Prepare the Python script as `my_script.py`
+Prepare the Python script `my_script.py` of the content:
 ```python
 #!/usr/local/spark/bin/spark-submit